Has Doctor Doom Overshadowed His Most Recurring Enemies, The Fantastic Four?

 The answer may lie with the Spider-Man franchise.
 Spider-Man may be more popular than the Fantastic Four.
 I'm no avid comic book reader because of the overdoing of retroactive continuity.
 However, in the 1960s, Spider-Man would also clash with Doctor Doom.
 Doctor Doom also fought with other more popular villains like the Avengers, Hulk, She-Hulk, and the Uncanny X-Men.
 Having fought with several superheroes BETTER than the Fantastic Four might be the boost he needed!

-Toei had the liberty to use the Marvel license for a time -- all before Haim Saban got it.
+Toei had the liberty to use the Marvel license for a time -- all before Haim Saban had it before Toei's greenlight.
 Toei's Spider-Man TV series was loosely based on the actual Spider-Man.
 It meant Toei could do what it wanted at a certain limit.
 Professor Monster was obviously a tribute to Doctor Doom -- even if the villain was an extraterrestrial.
 The show was in 1978 -- back when Toei decided to test the waters for a Megazord.
 Battle Fever J would become the first Super Sentai series with a giant Megazord.
 Megazords became a staple for Super Sentai -- something Toei and Saban took advantage of when Power Rangers hit the West became a smash hit during the 1990s.

 Doctor Doom would resume his fights with the Fantastic Four in Saban's Marvel adaptations.
 Saban probably didn't want to use Doctor Doom because of Toei's blatant usage of Doctor Doom.
 Another reason might be because Doctor Doom had become Spider-Man's recurring enemy in Spider-Man (1981) and Saban wanted a unique direction with Marvel.
 Instead, Saban made the Kingpin the main villain in the Spider-Man (1994) cartoon while Doctor Doom was the recurring villain in the Fantastic Four segment of the Marvel Action Hour.
 Doctor Doom only appeared much later in the Spider-Man (1994) TV series.